gautamdhameja/substrate-account-filter/readme.md

 A Substrate pallet for account-level permissioning.

-The pallet maintains a whitelist of accounts and allows the sudo user to add/remove accounts from this whitelist.
+The pallet maintains a whitelist of accounts that are permitted to submit extrinsics, and allows the sudo user to add and remove accounts from this whitelist.

 The filtering of incoming transactions is done by implementing the `SignedExtension` trait.

 ## Usage

-* Add the module's dependency in the `cargo.toml` of your `runtime` directory.
-Make sure to enter correct path or git url of the module as per your setup.
+* Add the module's dependency in the `Cargo.toml` of your `runtime` directory.
+Make sure to enter the correct path or git url of the pallet as per your setup.

 ```toml
 [dependencies.accountset]